-From Margaret on February 21st, 2011 in Green Remodeling
+From Dean Dowd on February 21, 2011 in Green Remodeling

 Sitting atop the bluffs of Pacific Palisades, California, like a breathtaking phoenix, the Vicino House beautifully merges sustainable living with luxurious design.
 Proving that eco-intelligence need not equate granola hippydom, this dwelling is as green as it is gorgeous.